juandavidzuluaga/doc-otobo-admin/content/ticket-settings/auto-responses.rst

 Auto Responses
 ==============

 Quick and transparent service is vital to maintaining a good working relationship with your customer.
-Email, fax, social media and other non-real-time communication are patient, but you want to engage your customer immediately upon receipt of a request.
+Email, fax, social media and other non-real-time communications are patient, but you want to engage your customer immediately upon receipt of a request.

 OTOBO allows you to respond to a customer immediately upon receipt of a request giving the customers instantaneous feedback assuring them that their request is in processing, establishing expectation.